 - Read our in-depth look at mineral makeup.

 Mousse or Whipped Foundation

-- Formulation – an extremely light and airy foundation that has the consistency of a fluffy, creamy mousse.
+- Formulation – a light and airy makeup foundation with the consistency of a fluffy, creamy mousse.
 Therefore, it feels light on the skin.

 - Skin Type – suitable for most skin types.
 In particular, it works well for oily skin.

 - Finish – matte or with a dewy-look sheen.

 - Packaging – comes in a pot, a bottle with a pump dispenser, or as an aerosol spray (which foams up as the product is released).

 - Application – due to the micro air bubbles in the formulation, it is easy to apply with a damp makeup sponge or foundation brush.
 You can also use your fingers.
 Some formulations go to a soft powder finish, meaning they don’t need further powdering to set.

 - Formulation – a solid, dry makeup foundation that is either activated by water to apply or used dry.
 Some products can be used both ways.

 - Skin Types – not so good for dry skin as cake makeup can be very drying.
 Can look floury or dry, especially around the eyes and on dry skin.